MarcialRosales/maven-concourse-pipeline/README.md

 We have built a step by step tutorial on how to build a standard Continuous Integration pipeline to build java applications.
 We will dedicate a branch to perform each step.
 The main or master branch is dedicated to the chapter 00 where we set up Concourse.

+The current project contains concourse artifacts, i.e. pipeline, tasks and script files.
+It does not build any specific project.
+Instead, we are going to use this project to build real application projects.
+In fact, we are going to build the project [app1](https://github.com/MarcialRosales/maven-concourse-pipeline-app1).
+This is a simple Spring Boot application.

 ### 00 - Set up Concourse

 We are going to launch Concourse using *Docker compose*.
 On this `master` branch